obliviouslabs/ObliviousSTL/content/blog/Intro-To-ORAM.md

 **Consequences of the Leakage**

-🔴 Encryption is not doing anything!The entire social graph is being reconstructed even with encrypted database.
+🔴 Encryption is not doing anything!
+The entire social graph is being reconstructed even with encrypted database.